getsentry/rfcs/text/0032-improved-api-tokens.md

 1. Using hashed values in the database
 2. Only display the token once to the end user upon creation
 3. Allow users to _name_ the tokens ([#9600](https://github.com/getsentry/sentry/issues/9600))
-4. Use a predictable prefix to integrate with various secret scanning services (ex.
+4. Use a predictable prefix and suffix to integrate with various secret scanning services (ex.
 Github's Secret Scanning)

 # Motivation